Jumballaya/buffwrap/README.md

 TODO:

 1. Fix typing issues
-2. Add option for interleved vs split (the 'layout' option)
-3. Add the ability to interleve the data or split it This would generate one or the other and toggle the 'layout'
-4. Add an index buffer and `atIndexed(idx: number)` to get the item at an index
+2. Add an index buffer and `atIndexed(idx: number)` to get the item at an index
-5. Read in a binary
-6. Saving a binary
-7. Non-fixed-length arrays
+3. Non-fixed-length arrays
-8. Nested structs
+4. Nested structs
-9. Array of structs
+5. Array of structs
-10. DSL to generate a binary file parser
-11. Decorator based binary -> classes
-    The struct becomes a heirarchy of class constructors

 ## Examples